April 24, 2020:

 Early this week, after an exhausting day of working from home, I spoke to my friend and fellow blogger Sai Sagar.
-Like most of our conversations, it was primarily about films.
-That particular conversation, though, spun around life during this lockdown period, and one film.
-As you are aware, the world has come to a screeching halt and has been standing still for the last couple of weeks.
+Like most of our conversations, it primarily encircled films.
+The discourse then veered towards life during the lockdown period, and spun around one film.
+The world has come to a screeching halt and has been standing still for the last couple of weeks.
 There’s no movement, literally and figuratively.
-Airlines are running into bankruptcy while organizations are unable to keep the cash flow running.
+Airlines are on the verge of bankruptcy while organizations are unable to keep the cash flow running.
 Salary cuts and lay-offs are the inevitable aftertastes inching towards a colossal global impact.
-All the fuzz owing to what?
-Because the whole world paused its operations?
 Times like this expose how fragile the entire world is.
-Speaking of this delicacy, Sagar said:
+Speaking of this predicment of unheard proportions, Sagar said:

 “I was in a metro station the other day, before all the hell broke loose.
 Came down through the lift, walking towards the exit gate, and I saw this horde of people, indulged in the mobile phones they were holding in hand.
 Not a single person had a sense of the surrounding?
 Just walking towards the exit gate, a destination, as a swarm.
 That’s when I asked myself, and I’m not making it this up – Ee Nagaraniki Emaindi?
 (What happened to this city?)”

 This is a question I ask myself quite often.
 Irrespective of where you hail from, it’s highly probable that we share the same mind space at the moment.
 A couple of weeks back, we were running behind something.
-A couple of weeks from now, we will start running, again.
-Even after witnessing first-hand that everything we stand for is feeble, we will get back to it.
-The quarantine period is a breather to many, an essential one.
+A couple of weeks from now, we will start chasing it, again.
+Despite diserning that everything we stand for is, indeed, feeble, we will get back to it.
+The quarantine period is a breather to many; an essential one.
 People are spending time with their families, which was otherwise confined to #WeekendTime and #FamilyTime.
-After discerning the importance of staying alive as the elemental need in order to achieve our goals, I hope we start taking ‘living’ seriously and ‘life’ lightly.
+After learned that staying alive is the elemental need in order to achieve our goals, I hope we start taking ‘living’ seriously and ‘life’ lightly.
 That’s exactly what the 2018 Telugu film, Ee Nagaraniki Emaindi slapped on our face.

 The Tharun Bhascker-directorial is an ethnographic achievement, drawing heavily from his own life.
-The end-product is one of the most personal films to come out of the country that’s so heavily obsessed with ‘larger-than-life’ that its stories often overlook the yardstick to measure the scale and span of actual life.
+The end-product is one of the most personal films to come out of a country whose obsession with ‘larger-than-life’ stories blinds the yardstick to measure the scale and span of actual life.
 On this premise,

 Ee Nagaraniki Emaindi is life.

-Ee Nagaraniki Emaindi is a mood that made me wish it persisted along.
+Ee Nagaraniki Emaindi is a mood that made me wish it lasted longer.

 Ee Nagaraniki Emaindi is a feeling that I wanted for the rest of my life.